marin-m/vmlinux-to-elf/README.md

 | `kallsyms_num_syms`      | The total number of symbols, as an integer (useful for checking for endianness, alignment, correct decoding of the symbols table) | `54 D4 00 00`
 | `kallsyms_names`         | The compressed, length-separated symbol names themselves.
 Each byte in the compressed symbol strings references an index in the "kallsyms_token_index" array, that itself references the offset of a character or string fragment in the "kallsyms_token_table" array. | `09 54 64 6F  5F E1 F1 66  F5 25 05 54  F3 74 AB 74  0E 54 FF AB` ...
 | `kallsyms_markers`       | A lookup table serving to find quickly the approximative offset of a compressed symbol name in "kallsyms_names": every 256 symbols, an offset to the concerned symbol in "kallsyms_names" is added as a long to this table. | `00 00 00 00  03 0C 00 00  0C 18 00 00  1B 24 00 00  0F 31 00 00  DA 3D 00 00  CF 4A 00 00` ...
+| `kallsyms_seqs_of_names` | This lookup table (present in 6.2+ kernels only) contains an array sequence of packed 3-byte integers, where array indexes match the alphanumeric order for a given symbol name, and array values match the corresponding entry indexes in the `kallsyms_addresses` and `kallsyms_names` arrays
 | `kallsyms_token_table`   | Null-terminated string fragments or characters that may be contained in kernel symbol names.
 This can contain at most 256 string fragments or characters.
 Indexes corresponding to ASCII code points which are actually used in any kernel symbol will correspond to the concerned ASCII character, other positions will contain a statistically chosen string fragment.
 This tool tries to heuristically find this array across the passed file first in order to find the `kallsyms` symbols table. | `73 69 00 67  70 00 74 74  00 79 6E 00  69 6E 74 5F  00 66 72 00  ` ...
 | `kallsyms_token_index`   | 256 words, each mapping to the offsets of the characters or string fragments designated by their respective indexes in "kallsyms_token_table". |  `00 00 03 00  06 00 09 00  0C 00 11 00  14 00 1B 00  1E 00 22 00  2C 00 30 00  35 00 38 00` ...